-In delivering the District's housing, employment and community requirements development proposals will be expected to demonstrate conformity with the following principles:- maintaining the importance of environmental assets and making efficient use of scarce natural resources,
+In delivering the District's housing, employment and community requirements development proposals will be expected to demonstrate conformity with the following principles:-

-- making the use of public transport, walking and cycling easy, to reduce non-essential car use; - integrating development of homes, jobs, services and facilities; - applying a town centres first approach to retail, leisure or other development proposals that are high attracters of people; - achieving high standards of design and sensitivity to character and setting; - contributing to individual and community wellbeing, health and safety and socially inclusivity; - testing existing infrastructure and service capacity to serve new development, and making arrangements in a timely manner for appropriate increases in capacity; - addressing the impact on climate change, renewable energy, air quality, green infrastructure, recycling/waste, flooding issues and the water environment.
+- maintaining the importance of environmental assets and making efficient use of scarce natural resources, - making the use of public transport, walking and cycling easy, to reduce non-essential car use; - integrating development of homes, jobs, services and facilities; - applying a town centres first approach to retail, leisure or other development proposals that are high attracters of people, in accordance with the following hierarchy of centres: - Sub-regional town centre Winchester - Town centre Whiteley - District centres Bishops Waltham, New Alresford, Wickham - Local centres Denmead, Kings Worthy, and in Winchester Oliver's Battery, Stockbridge Road/Andover Road, Weeke, - achieving high standards of design and sensitivity to character, and setting and cultural heritage; - contributing to individual and community wellbeing, health and safety and socially inclusivity; - testing existing infrastructure and service capacity to serve new development, and making arrangements in a timely manner for appropriate increases in capacity or measures to mitigate impact; - addressing the impact on climate change, renewable energy, air quality, green infrastructure, recycling/waste, flooding issues and the water environment. - 3.3 This policy will be delivered through the implementation of the policies within this Plan, key infrastructure requirements are summarised at Appendix E. Full details are set out in the Council's Infrastructure Delivery Study.